hashicorp/terraform-provider-aws/website/docs/r/lambda_invocation.html.markdown

 }
 ```

-If finally the lambda_invocation resource will be removed then a final invocation happens with JSON body:
+When the invocation resource is removed, the final invocation will have the following JSON payload:

 ```json
 {